Mafalda-SFU/Github-Actions-update/README.md

 All inputs are optional, using their default values if not provided.

-- `node_auth_token`: Github authentication token for installing private npm dependencies.
+- `node_auth_token`: Github authentication token for installing npm dependencies from Github Packages Registry.
 - `node-version`: Node.js version to use.
 - `ref`: Git ref to checkout.
-- `ssh-private-key`: SSH private key for installing private npm dependencies.
+- `ssh-private-key`: SSH private key for installing private git dependencies.
 - `test-reporters`: Test reporters to install.